 ASME flanges have a minimum of four bolt holes; for higher diameter flanges, the number of bolt holes is always in multiples of four.
 The selection of the number of bolt holes depends on the factor such as

 - Size of the flange

 Different Kinds of Fasteners Used in Piping

 The stud has a thread on full lengths or at both ends.
 As shown in the images.
 It has three components if washers are not used (two nuts and a stud).
 If you used a washer, it would become five.
 Sometimes additional nuts are used for hydraulic tensioning with larger size studs.

 The length of the stud bolt should be enough to cover the entire Nut plus 1.5 to 3 threads exposed.
 Long studs must be avoided as it increases the chance of corrosion and other damage to exposed threads, which would make subsequent removal difficult.

 ASME B16.5 gives the required size of the stud.
 The length of the stud depends on the type of gasket and the maximum exposed thread requirements.

-Commonly Hexagonal Heavy-series nuts used with studs.
+Commonly Hexagonal Heavy-series nuts are used with studs.
 The nonbearing face of a nut is chamfered, while load Bearing face is finished with a washer face or may be chamfered.

 A washer is a thin plate with a hole at the center.
-Washers distribute the load on flange face; this prevents damage to the flange.
+Washers distribute the load on the flange face; this prevents damage to the flange.
 Non-metallic flange required washers due to this reason.
-Different types of washers are used such as Flat, Splits, and Conical Springs.
+Different types of washers are used, such as Flat, Splits, and Conical Springs.
 Flat and split washers are shown in the image.

 Conical washers are special washers.
 Also known as Belleville Springs washers.
 It Keeps bolted joints tight in an area where vibration, differential thermal expansion, and bolt creep exist.